GenericMappingTools/gmt/doc_classic/rst/source/spectrum1d.rst

 .. _-T:

 **-T**
-    Disable the writing of a single composite results file to stdout.
+    Disable the writing of a single composite results table to stdout.
+Only individual output files for each selected component (see **-C**) will be written.

 .. _-W: